gromnitsky/minirake/README.md

 * Linux

-## Compilation
+## Mruby Compilation

-This is a required step before creating minirake executable:
+This is a required step before creating minirake executable.

+1. Edit `mruby/minirake.gembox` if you want.

+2. Run

 		$ (cd mruby && rake COMMIT=)

-It will clone mruby repo, add a link to our custom gembox to it & build mruby.
-If build fails, remove `COMMIT=` string completely or add a valid commit id to it.
+It will clone mruby repo, add a link to our custom gembox, patch mrbc & build mruby.
+If build fails, run

-Then
+	$ (cd mruby && rake clean)
+	$ (cd mruby && rake)

+E.g. remove `COMMIT=` string completely or add a valid commit id to it.

+*You cannot compile minirake against another cozy version of mruby.
+Only patched & w/ the custom gembox version will fly.*

+## Minirake compilation

 	$ cd src
 	$ rake